Electroshock weapon: Canada

+Stun guns

+Civilian ownership of electroshock weapons is limited by the Criminal Code.
+Stun guns are generally classed as "prohibited weapons", making them illegal for civilian ownership.
+However, stun batons with a length of at least 48 cm are legal to own (but not carry).
+In any case, carrying any type of weapon (including electroshock weapons) in public is generally prohibited.

+Conducted energy weapons (Tasers)

-According to previous interpretation of the Firearms Act, 1995, Taser CEWs were considered "prohibited weapons" and could be used only by members of law-enforcement agencies after they were imported into the country under a special permit.
+According to previous interpretation of the Firearms Act, Taser CEWs were considered "prohibited weapons" and could be used only by members of law-enforcement agencies after they were imported into the country under a special permit.
 The possession of restricted weapons must be licensed by the Royal Canadian Mounted Police (RCMP) Canadian Firearms Program unless exempted by law.
-A 2008 review of the Firearms Act, 1995 found that the act classifies "the TASER Public Defender and any variant or modified version of it" as "prohibited firearms".
+A 2008 review of the Firearms Act found that the act classifies "the TASER Public Defender and any variant or modified version of it" as "prohibited firearms".
 However, Canadian police forces typically treat TASER devices as "prohibited weapons", inconsistent with the restrictions on firearms.

 The direct source for this information comes from an independent report produced by Compliance Strategy Group for the Royal Canadian Mounted Police.
 The report is called An Independent Review of the Adoption and Use of Conducted Energy Weapons by the Royal Canadian Mounted Police.
 In the report that is available through access to information, the authors argued that the CEW was, for several years after its adoption by the RCMP, erroneously characterized as a prohibited "weapon" under the Criminal Code, as opposed to a prohibited "firearm".
 This misunderstanding was subsequently incorporated into the RCMP's operational policies and procedures as well as those of other police services in Canada.

 While the most recent RCMP operational manual, completed in 2007, correctly refers to the CEW as a prohibited firearm, a number of consequences of this error in classification remain to be dealt with, by both the RCMP and other Canadian police services.
 Consequently, it could be argued the police in Canada may not have had the proper authority under their provincial policing Acts and Regulation to use the CEW in the first place.
 The point of unauthorized use by the police was also raised by Dirk Ryneveld, British Columbia's Police Complaint Commissioner at the Braidwood inquiry on June 25, 2008.
 Taser device safety and issues have been extensively rehearsed and investigated after the Robert Dziekański Taser CEW incident at Vancouver International Airport.